 Working long hours, working overtime and not taking annual leave can lead to a reduction in the quality of your physical and mental health.
 Overworking can affect your sleep and eating habits; and having time for meaningful relationships in your life.

 Movember is a charity organisation that champions improving men’s health.
-Their website contains information on men’s mental health and suicide prevention, prostate cancer and testicular cancer.
-Visit the Movember website to find out more.
+Find information on men’s mental health and suicide prevention, prostate cancer and testicular cancer.

 “Movember Conversations”: A interactive tool used to gain the skills and confidence to approach challenging conversations with men.